spencertipping/ni/README.md

 Once `ni` is installed, you can run `ni --upgrade` to keep it up to date.

-You only need to install `ni` on the machine you're using. `ni` will install itself in memory on machines you point it at, e.g. by using `ssh` or Hadoop to move sections of pipelines.
+You only need to install `ni` on the machine you're using. `ni` will nondestructively install itself on machines you point it at, e.g. by using `ssh` or Hadoop to move sections of pipelines.

 ## What is `ni`?